vijiths2003/VSD_RISC-V_Vijith-S/README.md

 Observations in Assembly Instructions

-          The byte address for main was found to be 10184.
+          The byte address for the main was found to be 10184.
           There were 15 instructions (in hexadecimal: E) when compiled with the -O1 optimization level.
           The address of each consecutive instruction increments by 4 bytes, as observed in the disassembled output.